 Advising & Curriculum Overview

-Mentoring and advisement is an essential part of the program.
-Students meet with faculty and the program director to ensure that educational goals are being met.
-For a personal consultation about your career plans and how the MPS-Clinical Psychological Science can empower you to meet your goals, contact the academic program director, Dr. Andrea M. Chisolm, via e-mail: email@example.com.
+Mentoring and advising are an essential part of the program.
+Students meet with faculty and the academic program director to ensure that educational goals and career learning and development goals are met.
+To learn more about the program, prospective students should contact the academic program director, Dr. Andrea M. Chisolm, via e-mail: email@example.com.

 - Demonstrate knowledge of the major concepts, theoretical perspectives, empirical findings, and research trends in Clinical Psychological Science.